FaizalBayhaque/WebAutomationWithSelenium/README.md

 ## Running the tests
 to run the test here are the steps :

-* go to test/java/HnM web automation folder
+* go to test/java/web automation folder

 * click the package that you want to choose. (ex: Login Positive Test)